 1. Generation phase

-The Center of Pressure (CoP) moves vertically toward the Center of Mass (CoM), generating active absorption of both knees and initiating the edge change, which is completed when the CoM crosses over the Cop.
+In the bottom-up mode, the Center of Pressure (CoP) moves vertically toward the Center of Mass (CoM), generating active absorption of both knees and initiating the edge change, which is completed when the CoM crosses over the Cop.

 In this phase, the skier breaks away from the previous curvilinear trajectory to begin a new trajectory in the opposite direction.
 The generating movement is the simultaneous flexion of both legs.